hyperledger/anoncreds-spec/spec/data_flow_presentation_verify.md

-While in this section we mostly focus on the verification of the proofs in the presentation, there are other data elements included, such as the revealed attributes, self-attested attributes, and the [[def: Presentation Request]] for which the presentation was generated.
+While in this section we mostly focus on the verification of the proofs in the presentation, there are other data elements included, such as the revealed attributes, self-attested attributes, and the [[ref: Presentation Request]] for which the presentation was generated.
 Some of these values contribute to the verification process, as noted below.
 Finally, an important part of the verification process is **not** carried out in AnonCreds v1.0 and must be